-It shows me that it is only here to help me see where I need to grow, so I have the chance at becoming the very best version of myself, in ways I never could have predicted.
-This opportunity to transform reminds me that I am worthy of love, connection and living a good life.
+It shows me that the pain is only here to help me see where I need to grow, so I have the chance at becoming the very best version of myself, in ways I never could have predicted.
+The opportunity to transform reminds me that I am worthy of love, connection and living a good life.

 It encourages me to ask for help and lean on those who love me so we can share the weight and lift each other up.

 It tells me I’m afraid of being rejected, because I have been rejecting myself.

 It reminds me the fear of abandonment will dissipate if I can learn to love myself.